12500 Reed Hartman Hwy Suite 110

 dental office

-As family dentists, our first prerogative in dealing with any dental problem is to save as much as we can.
-And that includes teeth that are decayed, or gums that are receding.
-If we can crown a molar or repair a chipped tooth with bonding or veneers, we’ll do it.
-However – and we always consider it a last resort – but sometimes a tooth extraction is necessary.
+At Beckham Square Family Dental, we treat various dental conditions every day.
+Our first priority when treating any dental problem is to save as much of the tooth as possible, including cases of decayed teeth or receding gums.
+If we can crown a molar or repair a chipped tooth with bonding or veneers, we will.
+We consider tooth extraction a last resort, but sometimes it’s necessary.

-Not all tooth extractions are because you’ve got mouth damage that’s irreparable.
-Reasons you might need a tooth removed include:
+Not all tooth extractions are warranted due to irreparable damage to the mouth.
+Reasons for removing a tooth include:

 • Excessive decay